syncs-usyd/syncs-constitution/constitution.rst

    3. devise strategies to ensure the active participation of members.

-6. The Marketing Manager will:
+6. The Marketing Director will:

    1. create and update materials on the Society website and other publications;

    2. handle external communications through social media platforms of the Society and emails; and

-   3. liaise with the Branding Manager to devise strategies to ensure the active participation of members.
+   3. liaise with the Design Director to devise strategies to ensure the active participation of members.

 7. The Industry Liaison(s) will: